 We even have customers that use our phone service for the sole use of making their smartphones capable of sending and receiving calls.
 How can you use your virtual PBX for cell phones in your own office?
 There are a few ways we make that possible.

 Our Softphone App comes in both a mobile and desktop variety.
-The mobile app that you can download for Android and iOS devices, including your phone and tablet, includes many important features that extend beyond voice calling.
+You can download our mobile app for Android and iOS devices.
+Our app includes many important features that extend beyond voice calling.

-In the past six months alone, we have updated our softphone to use Video Conferencing, which has made it the go-to device for many businesses that are choosing remote work to keep their employees safe but help them stay connected throughout the work day.
+In the past six months alone, we have updated our softphone to use Video Conferencing.
+This has made it the go-to device for many businesses that work remotely.

 Our softphone is able to work on your smartphone because it connects through Wi-Fi or mobile data to your virtual PBX.
 It takes advantage of that core feature of our system.
 Every phone that can access the internet can reach our phone system.